rizsotto/Bear/source/bear/man/bear.1.md

     compilation database up to date.
 File deletion and addition are both considered.
 But build process change (compiler flags change) might cause duplicate entries.
-    When used with --with-link, requires the existence of both database files.
+    When creating a database using linking, both database files are required.
     Otherwise, overwrites existing data.

 \--config *file*